The Pink Panther (2006 film): Plot

-Clouseau sees an article online about his arrest and notices something in the picture from which he deduces that Gluant and Bizu were killed by the same person.
-Realizing that Xania will be the killer's next target, Clouseau, Ponton, and Nicole hurry to the Élysée Palace and sneak into the Presidential Ball.
-While Dreyfus errantly arrests Dr. Pang, Clouseau and Ponton save Xania's life by capturing her would-be assassin: Yuri, the France team's trainer.
+Clouseau reads an article online about his arrest and notices something strange in the photograph from which he deduces that Gluant and Bizu were killed by the same person.
+Deducing also that Xania will be the killer's next target, Clouseau, Ponton, and Nicole hurry to the Élysée Palace and sneak into the Presidential Ball.
+While Dreyfus errantly arrests Dr. Pang, Clouseau and Ponton save Xania's life by capturing her would-be assassin: Yuri, the Russian trainer for the French football team.
 Jealous and feeling overlooked for the team's success, Yuri used his mandated knowledge of Chinese herbs to kill Gluant; he jabbed the dart unseen into Gluant's neck during their celebration, making it look like Gluant had been shot with it.
-He later killed Bizu, who long suspected that Yuri might try to kill Gluant and attempted to blackmail him, by using his Russian army training to target the player's occipital lobe, and then targeted Xania for ignoring him and dating Gluant.
+He later killed Bizu, who long suspected that Yuri might try to kill Gluant and attempted to blackmail him, by using his Russian army training to target the player's occipital lobe, and then targeted Xania for ignoring him and dating Gluant; making clear that the Pink Panther wasn't the primary target all along, but a fit of jealousy.

-Clouseau reveals that the Pink Panther was not stolen but instead sewn into the lining of Xania's purse; the photograph of Clouseau's arrest showed an X-ray of the purse at airport security.
-Xania confesses that Gluant gave her the diamond as an engagement ring just before the France-China match, but after his murder, she believed that if she came forward with the ring, everyone would think she did it.
-Clouseau concludes that Xania is the ring's rightful owner, and Yuri is taken into custody.
+Clouseau reveals that the Pink Panther was not stolen but instead sewn into the lining of Xania's purse; the photograph of Clouseau's arrest showed an X-ray of the purse going through airport security.
+Xania confesses that Gluant gave her the diamond as an engagement ring just before the France-China match, but following his sudden death, she kept it hidden thinking that if she came forward with the ring, everyone would think she was the killer.
+Clouseau concludes that Xania is the diamond's rightful owner, and Yuri is taken into custody.

 Clouseau wins the Légion d'honneur which disappoints Dreyfus.
 Leaving the ceremony, Dreyfus' suit accidentally gets caught in Clouseau's car door, causing Dreyfus to be dragged down the street as an oblivious Clouseau drives away.
-While visiting a gravely injured Dreyfus in the hospital, Clouseau accidentally releases the brake on Dreyfus' bed, which rolls through the hospital and crashes through a window, throwing him down into the Seine as he curses out Clouseau, while Clouseau, Ponton, and Nicole watch from inside.
+While visiting a gravely injured Dreyfus in the hospital, Clouseau accidentally releases the brake on Dreyfus' bed, which rolls through the hospital and crashes through a window, throwing him down into the Seine as he curses out Clouseau, while Clouseau, Ponton, and Nicole watch from indoors.